Best AR glasses and headsets: augmented reality is here to stay!

 Microsoft HoloLens 2

-This is the most expensive AR headset in the bunch, and there exist other options like it, but we'll try to keep things consumer-friendly.
+This is one of the most expensive AR headset in the bunch, and there exist other options like it, but we'll try to keep things consumer-friendly.
 The HoloLens 2 gets a deserved mention here, due to its predecessor being arguably the OG of AR headsets.

 Aimed more at businesses and professionals, the HoloLens 2 is a powerful AR headset, but not one you should be buying expecting to game and socialize.
 Even though Microsoft showcased a super fun Minecraft AR demo on its first HoloLens all the way back in 2015, nothing's really come of it.